 - Send your résumé directly to someone you’ve contacted at the company and ask that it be considered or passed on to other companies.
 The risk in doing this is to be considered presumptuous.
 As well, your résumé will most likely be generic and unable to address the employer’s immediate needs.

 - Contact someone via the phone and ask for an informational meeting.
 This is more acceptable than sending your résumé, for the reason mentioned above, but takes a great deal of courage.
 People these days are often busy and, despite wanting to speak with you, don’t have a great deal of time to sit with you and provide you with the information you seek.
 So don’t be disappointed if you don’t get an enthusiastic reply.

-- Send a trusted and one-of-the-best-kept-secrets approach letter.
+- Send a trusted and one-of-the-best-kept-secrets networking email.
 The approach letter is similar to making a cold call to someone at a company, but it is in writing and, therefore, less bold.
-Employers are more likely to read an approach letter than return your call.
+Employers are more likely to read a networking email than return your call.
 Unfortunately, it’s a slower process and doesn’t yield immediate results.

 - A meeting with the hiring manager or even someone who does what you do continues your research efforts.
 You will ask illuminating questions that provoke informative conversation and ideally leads to meetings with other people in the company.
 At this point you’re not asking for job, you’re asking for advice and information.

 5. Sealing the deal.
 Follow up with everyone you contacted at your selected companies.
 Send a brief e-mail or hard copy letter asking if they received your résumé or initial introductory letter.
 If you’ve met with them, thank them for their time and valuable information they’ve imparted.

 Send your inquiry no later than a week after first contact.
 For encouragement, I suggest you read Never Eat Alone by Keith Ferrazzi.
 It’s probably the most recommended books on networking in history and for good reason.